Down in the Willow Garden: Later versions

 The Stanley Brothers recorded the song twice in the mid-1950s.
 The Osborne Brothers and Red Allen recorded it as "Down in the Willow Garden" in 1956, as did the Kossoy Sisters on their album Bowling Green in the same year.
 The Everly Brothers recorded a version under the same title for their 1958 album Songs Our Daddy Taught Us, as did Art Garfunkel for his 1973 album Angel Clare.

 Ramblin' Jack Elliot released it as "In the Willow Garden" on his 1959 album Ramblin' Jack Elliott in London, Oscar Brand sang "The Willow Garden" on his 1962 live album Morality and the bluegrass duo Lester Flatt and Earl Scruggs recorded it as "Rose Connelly" for their 1965 album The Versatile Flatt & Scruggs.
 Kenny Hill and the Sweets Mill String Band recorded the song in 1972.

 Boyd Rice recorded it as "Down in the Willow Garden" in 1990 for his album Music Martinis and Misanthropy.
 Kristin Hersh recorded it for her 1998 album of traditional songs, Murder, Misery and Then Goodnight, and Nick Cave and the Bad Seeds released a version, "The Willow Garden", as a B-side to the similarly-plotted murder ballad "Where the Wild Roses Grow".

-Holly Hunter sings the song as a lullaby in the 1987 film Raising Arizona; an instrumental version of the song plays toward the end of the film.
+Holly Hunter sings the song as a lullaby in the 1987 film Raising Arizona, and it is the leitmotif of the film's villain, Leonard Smalls.

 Bon Iver and The Chieftains recorded a version of the song for the 2012 album Voice of Ages.
 This version of the song can be heard during the closing credits of episode four of Fargo season two.